davmac314/elf2efi/README.md

 In summary, to produce an executable EFI binary:
  * If you have binutils with pei-x86-64 support (or equivalent for your processor architecture), you can use one of two methods:
-   * The objcopy trick used by GNU EFI / POSIX-UEFI, which requires compiling with `-fpie` or `-fpic`, and a relocation hack
+   * The objcopy trick used by GNU EFI, which requires compiling with `-fpie` or `-fpic`, and a relocation hack
    * link directly to PE+ as described above, which seems to work reliably at least for x86-64, and is a cleaner solution than the objcopy method.
  * If you have LLVM including clang and LLD, built with appropriate support